-F. To care for a covered service-member with a serious injury or illness if the employee is the spouse, son, daughter, parent, or next of kin of the service-member (Military Caregiver Leave).
+6. To care for a covered servicemember with a serious injury or illness if the employee is the spouse, son, daughter, parent, or next of kin of the servicemember (Military Caregiver Leave).

-Under prescribed parameters as set out hereafter, and in the Family and Medical Leave Act of 1993 (FMLA), as amended, an eligible employee may take a leave of absence from employment for up to 26 weeks of leave in a single 12-month period to care for a covered service-member.
-A covered service-member is (1) a current member of the Armed Forces, including a member of the National Guard or Reserves, who is undergoing medical treatment, recuperation or therapy, is otherwise in outpatient status, or is otherwise on the temporary disability retired list for a serious injury or illness; or (2) a veteran who was discharged or released under conditions other than dishonorable at any time during the five-year period prior to the first date the eligible employee takes FMLA leave to care for the covered veteran, and who is undergoing medical treatment, recuperation, or therapy for a serious injury or illness. .
-Eligible employees may be entitled to a combined total of up to 26 weeks of all types of FMLA leave during the single 12-month period.
+As to leave under I. A. 6., above, under prescribed parameters as set out hereafter, and in the Family and Medical Leave Act of 1993 (FMLA), as amended, an eligible employee may take a leave of absence from employment for up to 26 weeks of leave in a single 12-month period to care for a covered service-member.
+A covered service-member is (1) a current member of the Armed Forces, including a member of the National Guard or Reserves, who is undergoing medical treatment, recuperation or therapy, is otherwise in outpatient status, or is otherwise on the temporary disability retired list for a serious injury or illness; or (2) a veteran who was discharged or released under conditions other than dishonorable at any time during the five-year period prior to the first date the eligible employee takes FMLA leave to care for the covered veteran, and who is undergoing medical treatment, recuperation, or therapy for a serious injury or illness.\ Eligible employees may be entitled to a combined total of up to 26 weeks of all types of FMLA leave during the single 12-month period.

-Note: The FMLA definitions of "serious injury or illness" for current servicemembers and veterans are distinct from the FMLA definition of "serious health condition."
+\Note: The FMLA definitions of "serious injury or illness" for current service-members and veterans are distinct from the FMLA definition of "serious health condition."
 For more information contact the Department of Human Resources.